 - Remove all dead and rotting trees away from the home

 What attracts termites into my home?

-There are certain items that attract termites into your home.
+There are certain items that attract these pests into your home.
 The first, quite obviously, is wood.
-The types of wood that termites like to feed on includes:
+The types of wood that these pests like to feed on includes: